Top-of-atmosphere radiative forcing affected by brown carbon in the upper troposphere

 Digital Object Identifier (DOI)

 Zhang, Yuzhong; Forrister, Haviland; Liu, Jiumeng; Dibb, Jack E.; Anderson, Bruce; Schwarz, Joshua P.; Perring, Anne E.; Jimenez, Jose L.; Campuzano-Jost, Pedro; Wang, Yuhang; Nenes, Athanasios; and Webber, Rodney J., "Top-of-atmosphere radiative forcing affected by brown carbon in the upper troposphere" (2017).
-Earth Systems Research Center.
+Nature Geoscience.
 36.